Spectral heat content for time-changed killed Brownian motions: Time change by inverse subordinators

 \begin{remark} \begin{em} Proposition \ref{prop:E_t} follows immediately if $(D_t)$ is a \textit{stable} subordinator $(S_t^{(\beta)})$ with index $\beta\in(0,1)$, in which case $\phi(s)=s^\beta$.
 Indeed, the self-similarity of $(S_t^{(\beta)})$ with index $1/\beta$ implies the self-similarity of the inverse $(E_t^{(\beta)})$ with index $\beta$ (see e.g.\ \cite[Proposition 3.1]{MS_1}), and the $p$th moment of the inverse $\beta$-stable subordinator $(E_t^{(\beta)})$ is well-known and given by

 (see e.g.\ \cite[Proposition 5.6]{HKU-book}).
 Moreover, by the self-similarity again and the monotone convergence theorem,

 which yields Proposition \ref{prop:E_t}. \end{em} \end{remark}

-Combining Theorem \ref{thm:general_timechange} with Proposition \ref{prop:E_t} yields the following main result of this section.
+Combining Proposition \ref{prop:general_timechange} with Proposition \ref{prop:E_t} yields the following main result of this section.
 Recall that the spectral heat content for a subordinated killed Brownian motion and that for a killed subordinated Brownian motion are defined in \eqref{0053}.

 \begin{thm} Let $(W_t)$ be a Brownian motion independent of a subordinator $(D_t)$ with Laplace exponent $\phi\in \mathcal{R}_\beta(\infty)$ with $\beta\in (0,1)$.
 Let $(E_t)$ be the inverse of $(D_t)$.
+Let $\Omega$ be a bounded open interval when $d=1$, or a bounded connected $C^{1,1}$ open set when $d\geq 2$.
 Then the spectral heat content for the subordinated killed Brownian motion and that for the killed subordinated Brownian motion coincide; i.e., for any fixed $t>0$,

 Moreover,

 \end{thm}

 \pf Recall that $(E_t)$ has continuous paths.
 Since the notions of a killed subordinated Brownian motion and a subordinated killed Brownian motion coincide when the time change has continuous paths, the statement \eqref{0020} follows.